 Powell is probably best known for his twelve-volume novel sequence A Dance to the Music of Time (usually just referred to as Dance).
 He wrote a further seven other novels, a biography of the seventeenth-century diarist John Aubrey and two plays.

-Powell (pronounced Po-ell, by the way) was also a prolific literary critic and book reviewer for a number of periodicals including the Daily TelegraphTimes Literary SupplementPunch and The Spectator.
+Powell was also a prolific literary critic and book reviewer for several periodicals including the Daily TelegraphTimes Literary SupplementPunch and The Spectator.
 He published four volumes of memoirs, three volumes of diaries and three volumes (one posthumously) of his selected literary criticism.

-On top of all his writing, Powell was an accomplished genealogist, publishing almost 40 papers on Welsh genealogy, and was in later years a Vice-President of the Society of Genealogists.
+On top of all his writing, Powell was an accomplished genealogist, publishing almost 40 papers on Welsh genealogy.
+Later years a Vice-President of the Society of Genealogists.

 Anthony Powell packshots